RosiePeng1/Easy-Recipes-Analysis/README.md

-# Easy-Recipes-Analysis
+# Recipes Analysis: what types of recipes are easy to make?
-Project 3 for DSC 80 (UCSD, Spring 2023).
+Project 3 for DSC 80 by Rosie Peng (q1peng@ucsd.edu).

-Try to make some changes and check if I can see it on Github.
+## Introduction

+## Cleaning and EDA

+## Assessment of Missingness

+## Hypothesis Testing